ibm-cloud-docs/databases-for-enterprisedb/howto-user-management.md

 {: #user-management-service-cred}
 {: ui}

-Users that you create through the [_Service Credentials_ pane](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-connection-strings#creating-users-in-_service-credentials_) are members of `ibm-cloud-base-user`.
+Users that you create through the [_Service Credentials_](/docs/databases-for-enterprisedb?topic=databases-for-enterprisedb-connection-strings#creating-users-in-_service-credentials_) are members of `ibm-cloud-base-user`.
 They are able to log in, create users, and create databases.

 When a user in a group creates a resource in a database, like a table, all users that are in the same group have access to that resource.
 Resources that are created by any of the users in `ibm-cloud-base-user` are accessible to other users in `ibm-cloud-base-user`, including the `admin` user.